 Your company may need a sales tax matrix or taxability guide to ensure employees know how to fullfill their sales and use tax duties.
 Sales and use taxes are inherently complex, in part, because each state’s rules vary.
 This leaves many tax departments ill-equipped to adequately maintain every tax and accounting responsibility.
 Sales and use tax requirements do not only concern tax departments as accurate reporting can require the efforts of any employee with the ability to pay a bill or issue an invoice.

 Companies operating in many states or in areas where tax rules vary are most in need of such services.
-A minor error when repeated can become a major issue over time and may have been completely avoided where a tax debt should have been paid by a customer rather than the company.
+A minor error when repeated can become a major issue over time and may have been completely avoided where a customer would have paid a tax debt rather than the company.
 For instance, Maryland may consider a certain product’s installation to be an installation that becomes part of the real property, while Virginia may not.
 The difference can be significant.
 One state may require taxes be collected from the consumer while another may require the company to pay the tax on its materials.
 This would affect your company’s project bids, your company’s invoicing process, and, of course, the amount ultimately paid the state.
 Mistakes can be avoided by knowing each state’s treatment of these repetitively performed projects.

 Tax consultants and tax attorneys can provide accurate opinions on each questionable area and for each state where the activity is performed.
 Using those taxability opinions as the basis, the tax consultant can then develop a visual guide by which employees can accurately issue invoices and pay company bills.